bpfingston/Robin-Meetups/Day1.md

 ## 7 steps
     1. Start looking for work: start looking for work.
-    2. Search for the JOb
+    2. Search for the Job
     3. Resume:  Have a great/amazing resume.
         - the resume is STELLAR
             -no typos